HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/security/encryption.md

 - Create the private key and root certificate.
 - Create an intermediate key and certificate.
 - Create certificates for your servers.
-- Convert them if necessary (e.g. for import in Java Keystore JKS).
+- Convert them if necessary, for example for import in Java KeyStore.
 - Make the public key of the root and intermediate certificates available.
 - Import these certificates in all browsers and runtimes used for testing.